tarasowski/backend/dynamodb/000_database_introduction.md

 * All values in a column are of the same kind (data type)
 * Each column has a unique name
 * The order of the columns is unimportant
-* Te order of the rows is uneimportant
+* The order of the rows is unimportant
 * No two rows can be identical (if we take all rows together entirely, they cannot be identical with other rows in the table - that's why we need a primary key or composite key, they make the specific row unique) - When all values of row a considered together, there must be something unique about the row, not two rows can be identical to each other!!!

 ![Simple](./images/sample-relation.png)